cea-hpc/hp2p/README.md

 The benchmark generates an HTML output with interactive visualisation with Plotly.

+The HTML output file can be processed to generate a static PNG file with command line (no Web browser needed).

 ![alt tag](examples/gui-plotly.png)

 New: HTML report can be generated instead of Python GUI for portability.
 The following link gives an example of a report.